 Does Caffeine Make Adderall Less Effective?

-Caffeine products such as coffee, tea, and energy drinks may reduce the effectiveness of Adderall treatment.
+Products with caffeine, like coffee, tea, and energy drinks, may reduce the effectiveness of Adderall treatment.
 Caffeine is a diuretic and aids in the body’s release of water and salt, which could shorten the effects of Adderall by pushing the drug out of the body faster .

 Adderall vs. Nootropics

 Are you looking for natural Adderall alternatives?
-A nootropic is a natural supplement or drug compound used to enhance mental function, including concentration, motivation, and attention.
+A nootropic is a natural supplement or drug compound that enhances mental function, including concentration, motivation, and attention.
 It does this by increasing and improving the blood supply and circulation to the brain .
 They also improve memory by protecting cells from inflammation.